jawheelr/ABM-API-Tools/README.md

 # ✨ Features

-## 🔓 ABM Device Unassign
+## 🔓 Apple Business Device Unassign

-Remove device assignments from an Apple Business Manager MDM server using the Apple Business API.
+Remove device assignments from an Apple Business MDM server using the Apple Business API.

 ### Includes: